SP03 Supplier Information Security and Acceptable Use Policy

 6.2 Emails and Sensitive Personal Data

 You are expected to ensure that you have appropriate security controls in place when transferring Group information of a sensitive nature.
-When processing involves Sensitive Personal Data, this should only be transferred via email if you have received authorisation from the Group to do so.
 If you receive an email from the Group that is not intended for you and contains Sensitive Personal Data then you should report the incident to your Group Representative, before taking any action.

 6.3 Viruses and Emails from Unknown Sources

 You should exercise caution when opening emails from unknown external sources or where, for any reason, an email appears suspicious.
-You should inform your Group Representative immediately if you suspect a virus.
+You should inform your Group Representative immediately if you suspect a virus or if you have entered your log-in information into something malicious.

-Where applicable we reserve the right to block access to attachments to emails for the purpose of effective use of the system and for compliance with this policy.
+Where applicable, if you are using our internal email system, we reserve the right to block access to attachments to emails for the purpose of effective use of the system and for compliance with this policy.
 We also reserve the right not to transmit any email message.

 7. Misuse

-Personal misuse or inappropriate use is a breach of this policy and is not permitted.
+Personal misuse or inappropriate use of Group Systems is a breach of this policy and is not permitted.
 Misuses of the Group’s systems or Group data can, in certain circumstances, constitute a criminal offence.

-Whilst working for the Group you are prohibited from creating, viewing, accessing, transmitting or downloading any of the following material.
+Whilst working for the Group, and using our systems, you are prohibited from creating, viewing, accessing, transmitting or downloading any of the following material.
 To do so will amount to a breach of this policy and may also result in the termination of your contract.

 - Pornographic material (that is, writing, pictures, films and video clips of a sexually explicit or arousing nature);